Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

-The methodology was performed for \nvplus\ in nanodiamonds of three different sizes: C$_{121}$NH$_{100}$, C$_{145}$NH$_{100}$ and C$_{197}$NH$_{140}$.
-In the main text we showed only results for the largest nanodiamond.
-In this section we report values for the other sizes.
-Table~\ref{table:othersize} shows the transition energies and strengths for all three sizes of nanodimanond.
-The results show general agreement across the different sizes.
+\textbf{SUPPLEMENTARY MATERIAL I: Tamm-Dancoff Approximation} \\ The entire methodology was performed for \nvplus\ in nanodiamonds of three different sizes: C$_{121}$NH$_{100}$, C$_{145}$NH$_{100}$ and C$_{197}$NH$_{140}$.
+In the main text we showed only results for the largest nanodiamond, and in this section we report values for the other sizes.
+Table~S1 shows the transition energies and strengths for all three sizes of nanodiamond.
+It can be observed that the Tamm-Dancoff Approximation (TDA) overestimates the singlet transition energies by 10\% for all sizes.
+The dipole moments of C$_{121}$NH$_{100}$ and C$_{145}$NH$_{100}$ diamond are overestimated by an order of magnitude.
+For singlet states, we use TD-DFT without TDA, however for the triplet states we use TDA due to triplet instabilities.
+The singlet-triplet transition energy is $0.79\pm0.08$ eV, where we estimate the error, from the singlet-singlet result, to be about 10\%.
+Singlet-triplet transitions are dipole forbidden, so there is no need to calculate the transition dipole moments for the triplet state.

+There is a second triplet state transition at $2.80$ eV that corresponds to exciting from the valence band into the defect in a triplet E state.
+There is no radiative transition from the ground state into this state.
+The transition between triplet ground state and this valence band state is approximately $2$ eV.

+\textbf{SUPPLEMENTARY MATERIAL II: Charge State Conversion} \\ Figure~\ref{fig:extrinsic} shows the multielectron energy levels and subsequent charge state transition between \nvminus, \nvzero, and \nvplus.
+There are intrinsic dynamics within a charge state and extrinsic dynamics that allow transitions between charge states~\cite{Doherty2013}.
+Non-radiative transitions involve tunnelling of an electron between the NV centre and a nearby well, typically an N defect or a functional group on the surface and vary according to proximity to the defect~\cite{Doherty2013}.
+These are shown as dotted arrows in Figure~\ref{fig:extrinsic}.
+Radiative transitions, however, involve excitations of the bulk diamond band structure and are due to the defect itself.
+Assuming isolation of the defect, under illumination, charge transitions will occur primarily through radiative transitions.